clara-kim/sketch-stitch-overview/README.md

 # Sketch Stitch: An Overview
-*Due to the professor's request, I am unable to publically share the code for this project.*

 **Sketch Stitch** is a collaborative painting application through which users can virtually paint on the same canvas over a network.